febeling/webpack-rails-buildpack/README.md

 This buildpack will set the `YARN` environment variable accordingly, which will make that the effective package manager for Javascript.

+## Using the latest buildpack code

+The `febeling/webpack-rails` buildpack from the [Heroku Registry](https://devcenter.heroku.com/articles/buildpack-registry) contains the latest stable version of the buildpack.
+If you'd like to use the latest buildpack code from this Github repository, you can set your buildpack to the Github URL:

+    heroku buildpacks:add --index 3 https://github.com/febeling/webpack-rails-buildpack

 ## Contributing